ryannono/Puppeteer-Railway-Buildpack/README.md

 To use add the `nixpacks.toml` file to your root directory before deploying.

-This will make the railway nixpacks builder instal the needed chrome dependencies listed here:
+This will make the railway nixpacks builder install the needed chrome dependencies listed here:

 | Package | Size (mb) |
 | ------- | ---- |